What’s Love Got To Do With It?

 Right then, my motivation was love; but not of the sea, or of adventure, or of sailing, for that matter.
 Truth be told, before our trip, I didn’t even really like boating!
 It was out of love of him.
 Also of our three young-adult sons.
 Suddenly I had become convinced they needed freedom to chart their own courses and, out of love, I had to ‘let go’.

-The following May, David and I, without any night sailing or blue water experience, cast off the dock lines in the western-most point of Lake Ontario and headed east; destination the North Atlantic Ocean.
+The following May, David and I, without any night sailing or blue water experience, cast off the dock lines at the westernmost point of Lake Ontario and headed east; destination the North Atlantic Ocean.

 In short, it was a journey marked by the lowest of lows and the highest of highs through which I grew and we grew together.
 And, I fell helplessly in love with sailing and the sea somewhere along the way.